Toronto ravine system: Human history

 Several artifacts dating to the Archaic period in North America have been found in the ravine system.
-After the introduction of corn in southern Ontario circa 500 CE, the ancestral Wyandot peoples began to raise the crop by clearing the floodplains.
-By the 14th century, the area held several Wyandot and Petun communities around the Don, Humber, and Rouge drainage system.
+After the introduction of corn in southern Ontario circa 500 CE, the ancestral Wendat peoples began to raise the crop by clearing the floodplains.
+By the 14th century, the area held several Wendat and Petun communities around the Don, Humber, and Rouge drainage system.
 The large amount of timber needed to house these communities was typically extracted from nearby cedar swamps.
 However by the end of the 16th century, most of these communities had moved northward to other Petun and Huron communities around present-day Simcoe County.

 The areas was later occupied by the Seneca in the 1600s, with early European explorers having noted the existence of a Seneca village on the Humber, and another on the Rouge rivers in the 1660s.

 Travellers on the Toronto Carrying-Place Trail.
 The route extended from Lake Ontario to the upper Great Lakes.

 The first Europeans to arrive in the area were primarily explorers, fur traders, and missionaries, with a French Sulpician mission established at the mouth of the Rouge River by 1669.
 From the 17th century to 19th century, the ravine system formed a part of the Toronto Carrying-Place Trail, a major canoe-and-portage route used by fur traders to reach the upper Great Lakes.